dennybritz/ablog-content/README.md

 ## Getting Started

-The following walks you through setting up a local development environment and deploying a copy of this site to your own Github pages.
+The following walks you through setting up a local development environment and deploying a copy of this site to Netlify.

 Requirements: